What is Clary Sage Essential Oil Used For? Is There a Difference Between Sage Oils?

 Featured In:

-Benefits & Uses: With a significant amount of linalyl acetate, Clary Sage oil works well when applied topically for oily skin care, stomach aches, and cramps.
-Use in a diffuser or inhale directly to ease respiratory ailments, mood swings or insomnia.
-Women are treated especially well by Clary Sage, so turn to this oil for any side effects associated with your period, PMS, hot flashes or menopause
+What is Clary Sage essential oil used for?
+With a significant amount of linalyl acetate, Clary Sage oil works well when applied topically for oily skin care, stomach aches, and cramps.
+Use in a diffuser or inhale directly to ease respiratory ailments, mood swings, or insomnia.[3]
+Women are treated especially well by Clary Sage, so turn to this oil for any side effects associated with your period, PMS, hot flashes, or menopause.

 Bottom Line

-Sage and Clary Sage each have varying constituents, therapeutic properties and aromas.
-These large differences mean they cannot be substituted for one another in recipes and usage.
-Each oil has its therapeutic strengths, and should be used accordingly with safety in mind.[3]
+Sage and Clary Sage essential oils each have unique constituents, therapeutic properties, and aromas.
+These significant differences mean they cannot be substituted for one another in recipes or usage.
+Each oil has its own therapeutic strengths and should be used accordingly, with safety in mind.
+Whether you're seeking the purifying benefits of Sage essential oil or the calming, stress-relieving properties of Clary Sage essential oil, understanding their distinct characteristics will help you make informed choices in your aromatherapy practice.[4]

 SOURCES: